 Protecting biological and cultural diversity and providing ecosystem services and benefits.
-Some Strengthening resilience to natural hazards and climate change.
-Limited Contributing to inclusion and equality.
+High Strengthening resilience to natural hazards and climate change.
+High Contributing to inclusion and equality.
 Some Enhancing the quality of life and well-being.
 Some Respecting, protecting and promoting human rights.
 Some Respecting, consulting and involving indigenous peoples and local communities.
 Some Achieving gender equality.
-High Ensuring growth, employment, income and livelihoods.
-High Promoting economic investment and quality tourism.
-High Strengthening capacity-building, innovation and local entrepreneurship.
-Some Ensuring conflict prevention.
-Limited Protecting heritage during conflict.
-Not applicable Promoting conflict resolution.
-Not applicable Contributing to post-conflict recovery.
-Not applicable Other (please specify).
-Not applicable If 'Other' applies, please specify
+Limited Ensuring growth, employment, income and livelihoods.
+Some Promoting economic investment and quality tourism.
+Limited Strengthening capacity-building, innovation and local entrepreneurship.
+Limited Ensuring conflict prevention.
+Some Protecting heritage during conflict.
+Some Promoting conflict resolution.
+Some Contributing to post-conflict recovery.
+Some Other (please specify).
+Not applicable

-5.12.
-UNESCO Recommendation on the Historic Urban Landscape (HUL), adopted in 2011

-5.12.1 - In relation to the UNESCO Recommendation on the Historic Urban Landscape (HUL), adopted in 2011, please indicate which of the following steps your State Party has taken (you can check multiple boxes):
+- 5.12.
+UNESCO Recommendation on the Historic Urban Landscape (HUL), adopted in 2011 - 5.12.1 In relation to the UNESCO Recommendation on the Historic Urban Landscape (HUL), adopted in 2011, please indicate which of the following steps your State Party has taken (you can check multiple boxes):